Makariv: History

 In 1917, in particular, Makariv became the focus of a sharp struggle between the local bodies of the Ukrainian Central Rada and the Bolshevik revolutionary committee.
 During the Ukrainian Revolution (1917–1921), the government in Makariv changed several times, until in the summer of 1920 the town was finally occupied by Soviet Russia and, in 1921, annexed by USSR.

 In the 1920s Makariv and surrounding villages experienced collectivization, and in the 1930s Stalinist terror.
 During the Holodomor (1932–33), crops and food products were taken from Makariv and the surrounding area, resulting about 3,450 deaths from hunger, including 99 children.
 The guilty are not punished.

-During the Second World War, from July 10, 1941, to November 8, 1943, Makarov was under German administration and was part of the Reichskommissariat "Ukraine".
+During the Second World War, from July 10, 1941, to November 8, 1943, Makariv was under German administration and was part of the Reichskommissariat "Ukraine".
 At that time, the significant Jewish population of the city was subjected to genocide by the German occupiers, as in many similar towns of Ukraine.
 Partisan units of S. Kovpak and M. Naumov were based on the territory of Makariv district.
 Corresponding punitive actions were led by Germans against the local Ukrainian population.

 Since 1991, Makariv has been in independent Ukraine.
 In the 1990s and 2000s, significant changes took place in the city's economy, but the city and district traditionally remain focused on the production and processing of agricultural products.

 Until 18 July 2020, Makariv was the administrative center of Makariv Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Makariv Raion was split between Bucha and Fastiv Raions, with Makariv being transferred to Bucha Raion.